YaLTeR/niri/wiki/IPC.md

 Though, this is more of a debug function than anything.
 You can get raw events from `niri msg --json event-stream`, or by connecting to the niri socket and requesting an event stream manually.

-You can find the full list of events along with documentation in the [niri-ipc sub-crate][niri-ipc].
+You can find the full list of events along with documentation [here](https://yalter.github.io/niri/niri_ipc/enum.Event.html).

 ### Programmatic Access